6 Steps to Heal The Cycle of Shame!

 - Your partner twists everything in their mind to make it everyone else’s fault (blame shifting)

-- They may hurt you so that you feel what they do and to trigger your worst self comes out so they can say you’re just as bad (Emotional Abuse)
+- They may hurt you so that you feel what they do and to trigger your worst self to come out, so they can say you’re just as bad (Emotional Abuse)

 - They falsely believe they are being attacked by their partner/spouse (victim mentality)

-- Your spouse may get mad and hurt you in their rage and then become even more ashamed after.
-This is the shame rage cycle that gets more intense as more negative experiences happen.
+- Your spouse may get mad and hurt you in their rage, then become even more ashamed afterward.
+This is the shame-rage cycle that gets more intense as more negative experiences happen.

-- It is common to bring up all the things you’re doing wrong to distract you from the real problems (projection)
+- It is common for them to bring up all the things you’re doing wrong to distract you from the real problems (projection)

-- They may be prideful and overcompensate for their low self esteem by denying ridiculing your perspective of the problem (gaslighting)
+- They may be prideful and overcompensate for their low self-esteem by denying or ridiculing your perspective of the problem (gaslighting)

 - In extreme situations, toxic shame in marriages can lead to physical abuse.